 Each Part D plan will have a list of different drugs that it covers in the plan's formulary.
 The formulary will let you know the name of the drug it covers (generic and brand-name), how much you would co-pay, and what limitations there are on that drug's coverage.

-If the drug you need is not on the list, you will have to pay full price for that medication or use a similar drug that the plan covers.
+If the drug you need isn't on the list, you'll have to pay full price for that medication or use a similar drug that the plan covers.
 You can also apply to the plan for an exception to its coverage, but don't rely on this working out, it's better to start with a program that covers your existing medication.